rschristopher/ischristtrue.com/src/ancient-views/index.md

 !!! quote "Aristotle"
     The female is as it were a deformed male

-Ironic that we're now seeing men deform themselves and pretending to be women.
+Ironic that we're now seeing men deform themselves in vain efforts to become women.

 The consequences of modern activism and liberation movements have not empowered or liberated anyone, but instead degraded God-given human rights into "privileges", things granted by the powers and principalities, the false gods of modern worship.
 We've even come to believe these principalities can take those "privileges" away.